gwygonik/acModules/README.md

 If the control CV is not connected (**CV IN**), the module will select a random voltage upon trigger input, and send that voltage (or CV thru voltage) and a trigger to the appropriate output.
 This could be considered a three-position random trigger with probability based on the low and high points.
 Neat!

-There are two options in the context menu: **"Sample And Hold Control CV"** will only output the voltage selected at the time of trigger input, instead of the voltage that is actively in that region (unless using CV thru); **"Mute Non-Active Outputs To 0V"** will very quickly ramp-down inactive CV outputs to 0V instead of leaving the last voltage in that region.
+There are three options in the context menu: **"Sample And Hold Control CV"** will only output the voltage selected at the time of trigger input, instead of the voltage that is actively in that region (unless using CV thru); **"Mute Non-Active Outputs To 0V"** will very quickly ramp-down inactive CV outputs to 0V instead of leaving the last voltage in that region; **"Random CV Range"** sets the range that the random control CV will be generated and output (if not using CV Thru) when no control CV is hooked up to the **CV IN** input.

 ## Pick6
 8-step finger-pickin' trigger sequencer (1:6 patterned switch), with optional "Smart Riff" functionality.